GNNF/TicTacToe/doc/AdminManual.md

     * Select the appropriate operating system and proceed with the install.

 * Git
-    * Dowload [git](https://git-scm.com/download/) and choose current operating system; Windows, Mac or Linux
+    * Download [git](https://git-scm.com/download/) and choose current operating system; Windows, Mac or Linux
     * Set up and run git bash.

 Verify java version by executing: